gtri/rapid-modeling-tools/ingrid/README.md

         - Ingrid understands: a single path, a list of paths or a path to a directory containing Excel files.
 If Ingrid receives multiple Excel files then it runs a `--create` command for each of them.

 Optional additional flags:
+- `--pattern`
+    - Provide the absolute or relative path to a user-defined pattern file or directory of files
+        - Ingrid combines any pattern file(s) provided through this argument with the existing patterns when scanning input Excel sheets for their accompanying pattern.
 - `--output`
     - Provide the absolute or relative path to an existing output directory.